 As a not-for-profit organisation – all the money we make from merchandise, advertising and partnerships is recycled directly into growing our brand – we have made a conscious effort to separate ourselves from our competitors by focusing on entertaining and enlightening film journalism that lives up to a standard that our readers can trust to be of the highest calibre.

-The Film Magazine started out as a passive thought shared between close friends in our graduating year at a North Eastern UK university in the Summer of 2012 and blossomed in to an active Tumblr blog by the Summer of 2014.
-Originally a group of 7 avid film watchers and nerds of the so-called “lost generation”, we began raising funds through the sale of movie related merchandise at redbubble.com.
-With our love and knowledge of the industry ever expanding, we promoted the brand across a variety of social networking sites and quickly raised the money and audience needed for us to create this website – thefilmagazine.com.
+The Film Magazine started out as a lofty dream shared between close friends in our graduating year at a UK university in the Summer of 2012 and blossomed into an active Tumblr blog by the Summer of 2014.
+Originally founded by a group of 7 avid film watchers of the so-called “lost generation”, our group of graduates began raising funds through the sales of movie-related merchandise at redbubble.com.
+With our love and knowledge of the industry ever-expanding, we promoted our new brand across a wide range of social networking sites and quickly raised the money needed for us to create this website, thefilmagazine.com.

 Our Reviews System

-Whether you’re a frequent website visitor, or a “follower”/”liker” of one of our many social networking sites, your custom is more valuable to us than we could possibly explain here.
-It is because of you that we exist and we will forever be grateful for that.
-Nothing is more important to us than your pleasure and continued loyalty.
-We’re just a bunch of people working towards a larger goal, thank you for making that possible.
+Whether you’re a frequent website visitor or a “follower”/”liker” of one of our social networking sites, your custom is more valuable to us than we could possibly explain.
+It is because of you that we exist.
+Nothing is more important to us than continuing to cultivate a space to enjoy film reading of the highest quality.

 Thank you for making all of this possible.

 For any unanswered questions, please refer to our FAQ page.